DACENT-UL/CEIndicatorForecasting/README.md

 - If you want a different indicator, update the indicator argument in each model script call to `load_country_data(...)`.

-## Preprocessing and model-selection behavior
+## Preprocessing and model selection

 - **Linear models (Ridge, Lasso, SVR):** use level data (no differencing) and append a `time_index` feature so models can learn trend.
 - **Tree-based models (Random Forest, XGBoost):** apply first-order differencing only for columns that are non-stationary (ADF test on train split), while stationary columns are kept in levels.